vikramriyer/CAR-ND-P1_detecting-lane-lines/README.md

 ---
 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+* Reflecting the work done in a report

 ---